Table of Contents

 Wages and Salaries in Israel

 - As of April 1, 2022, Israel’s Ministry of Finance and Ministry of Economy increased the national minimum wage to ₪5,400 per month.
 Israel’s minimum wage increases annually.
-Legislation has been passed to increase the minimum wage, each year, through the end of 2025.
+Legislation has been passed to increase the minimum wage in Israel, each year, through the end of 2025.

 - Israel has a minimum statutory probation period for monthly employees of one day for each month during the first six months of employment and two-and-a-half days for every additional month.
 For all other employees, probationary periods are determined at the discretion of the employer, since the terms are not stipulated by law.